lmolinario/ML_Sec_project/README.md

 **ϵ** is the magnitude of the perturbation (i.e. the strength of the attack).

-**∇xJ(θ,x,y)** is the gradient of the loss function J with respect to the input image x, calculated for the model parameters θ.
+**∇xJ(θ,x,y)** is the gradient of the loss function J concerning the input image x, calculated for the model parameters θ.

 **sign(⋅)** refers to the function that takes the sign of each gradient value.